 Dr Tatiana Heise

-Dr. Tatiana Heise is principal investigator of the project Memories of the Dictatorship funded by the Leverhulme Trust which examines the role of cinema in reconstructing collective memories of traumatic socio-political events in Brazil, Chile and Argentina.
-Her forthcoming book, titled Transcultural Memories and Post-Dictatorship Cinema: Chile, Brazil and Argentina, will be published with Palgrave MacMillan.
-This project has also received funding from the Carnegie Trust and resulted in a journal article and two chapters in edited collections (see publications for details).
+Dr. Tatiana Heise is principal investigator of the project Memories of the Dictatorship which examines the role of cinema in reconstructing collective memories of traumatic socio-political events in the Southern Cone.
+Her forthcoming book, Transnational Memories and Post-Dictatorship Cinema: Chile, Brazil and Argentina, will be published with Palgrave Macmillan (2022).
+This project, funded by The Leverhulme Trust and The Carnegie Trust, has so far resulted in a journal article and chapters in edited collections (see publications for details).
 Prior to this project, Heise published on political cinema, documentary activism, the sociology of cinema and Brazilian culture.
 Her main research interests are in the areas of Latin American Culture and Society (with special focus on Brazil and the Southern Cone), Memory Studies, Film Studies and Ecocriticism.
 She is a frequent collaborator of the Havana-Glasgow Festival in Glasgow, IberoDocs (Glasgow, Edinburgh) and other cultural events in Scotland.

-Heise received her PhD from the University of Leeds.
-She holds an MA in the Sociology of Contemporary Culture from the University of York’s Sociology Department and an MPhil in the Sciences of Communication from the University of São Paulo.
+She holds a PhD from the University of Leeds, an MA in the Sociology of Contemporary Culture from the University of York’s Sociology Department and an MPhil in the Sciences of Communication from the University of São Paulo.
 Prior to her appointment at the University of Glasgow, Heise worked as Lecturer in the Department of Portuguese, Spanish and Latin American Studies at the University of Manchester and as Teaching Associate at the University of York’s Film, Theatre and Television Department.
 She has worked for an environmental and animal welfare organisation in the Amazon region of Brazil and she has a prior career as a journalist in São Paulo.

 2017-2018 The Leverhulme Trust Research Fellowship: "Memories of the Dictatorship" (Brazil, Chile and Argentina).